-Budgeted cost: £38,342
+Budgeted cost: £34,633

 Activity Evidence that supports this approach Challenge number(s) addressed ELSA Supporting pupil wellbeing, encouraging engagement at school and the importance of attendance in education 4, 5 Happy Lunchtimes Providing pupil engagement in social activities during lunch.
 Encouraging team building.
 4, 5 Pre/Aftercare Improving attendance and allowing parents to work longer hours and therefore provide for children.
-4, 5 Peripatetic music lessons Ongoing engagement in the take-up of instrument tuition 4, 5 Trips and residentials Providing support for pupils to build their cultural capital 4, 5 School uniform Enabling children to feel part of the school community through the shared uniform 4, 5 Violence Reduction Network Working with older children, encouraging self-regulation and personal responsibility (violence is never the answer) 4, 5
+4, 5 Peripatetic music lessons Ongoing engagement in the take-up of instrument tuition 4, 5 Trips and residentials Providing support for pupils to build their cultural capital 4, 5 School uniform Enabling children to feel part of the school community through the shared uniform 4, 5 Violence Reduction Network Working with older children, encouraging self-regulation and personal responsibility (violence is never the answer) 4, 5 Information Sharing Work with parents who may need support to apply for PP funding, moreover help them identify their own need for this.

-Total budgeted cost: £ 89,657
+Total budgeted cost: £94,374